mbabaliiryn/ror-social-scaffold/README.md

 # Scaffold for social media app with Ruby on Rails

-> This repo includes intial code for social media app with basic styling.
-Its purpose is to be a starting point for Microverse students.
+This is social media app with basic styling.
+Here i implement features like creating posts, comments, liking/disliking posts and most of all frienship(which is the main focus of this project).
+Users can add friends through sending friend request which are then either rejected or accepted by the user to whom the request was sent.

 ## How it works